Shobhit1309/Coding/readme.txt

  5) By looking at the data 'attr1' shows the vehicle owned by a customer.
 Since this field is not mentioned in the API documentation and is not adding any insights to the data, hence dropping the column.

- 6) By looking at the data 'attr2' shows the phone number of customers.
-This should be placed under phone number column.
-Also there is one more information which can be derived from phone number i.e country. +1 is a code for USA, which can be placed under country column.

 Questions:
 ##########